The Series Finale: Filming and editing

 Soundstage filming occurred at Pinewood Atlanta Studios in Atlanta, Georgia, with Shakman directing, and Jess Hall serving as cinematographer.
 Filming also took place in the Atlanta metropolitan area, with backlot and outdoor filming occurring in Los Angeles when the series resumed production after being on hiatus due to the COVID-19 pandemic.
 Dennings' role in the episode was reduced as she was unable to return for filming in Los Angeles.
 The mid-credit scene was filmed on the final day.

 Shakman originally filmed a sequence in which Rambeau, Bohner, and Lewis meet up with Billy and Tommy in Harkness's house and try to steal the Darkhold from the basement.
-Harkness's pet rabbit Señor Scratchy would have gone through an "American Werewolf in London transformation" into a demon for the scene, leading to a Goonies (1985)-style chase.
-Shakman felt this was a great, fun sequence, but he cut it from the episode because it was a big detour from the plot.
+Harkness's pet rabbit Señor Scratchy would have transformed into a demon, inspired by the transformations in An American Werewolf in London (1981), leading to a chase inspired by The Goonies (1985).
+Shakman felt this was a fun sequence, but he cut it from the episode because it was a big detour from the plot.
 Some visual effects work was completed before the scene was cut.
-Editor Zene Baker described editing the episode as an "all hands on deck" situation, with the series' other editors, Tim Roche and Nona Khodai, helping Baker work through all of the footage for the episode.
+Editor Zene Baker described editing the episode as an "all hands on deck" situation, with the series' other editors, Tim Roche and Nona Khodai, helping Baker work through all of the footage.
 Editing for the episode was completed two weeks before it was released; Baker had hoped to complete the episode earlier than this.